klauseduard/under-over-models/chapters/03-organizational-models.md

 This framework posits that Conway's Law applies as much to AI-augmented organizations as traditional ones—the communication structures will inevitably shape the resulting system architectures.
 By intentionally designing these structures, organizations may achieve more effective technical outcomes.

-**Methodological Considerations**
+**Methodological Considerations and Future Research Directions**

-These theoretical frameworks require empirical validation through various research approaches:
+These theoretical frameworks require empirical validation through various research approaches.
+Organizations interested in contributing to this emerging field should consider:

 1. **Longitudinal case studies** tracking organizational changes during AI integration
 2. **Comparative analyses** of different integration approaches across similar organizations
 3. **Controlled organizational experiments** testing specific structural interventions
 4. **Mixed-methods research** combining quantitative performance metrics with qualitative assessments of organizational dynamics

-Research should focus on identifying contingency factors that determine which frameworks are most effective in specific organizational contexts, recognizing that appropriate complexity likely varies based on industry, organizational size, environmental volatility, and AI implementation maturity.
+Key research questions for the field include:

+1. How do organizational structures evolve when incorporating AI actors with different capabilities?
+2. What empirical methods can effectively measure organizational-AI alignment?
+3. What governance frameworks balance innovation with responsible AI use?
+4. How does organizational learning change when AI systems participate in knowledge creation?

+Organizations like [Stanford's Human-Centered AI Institute](https://hai.stanford.edu/) and [MIT's Center for Collective Intelligence](https://cci.mit.edu/) are actively pursuing these research questions, providing valuable resources for organizations navigating these challenges.

 While these frameworks remain theoretical and require further empirical validation, they demonstrate how the principles discussed throughout this chapter may be applied to the emerging challenges of AI-augmented organizational design.
 Organizations and researchers that pursue these approaches will be better positioned to develop evidence-based practices for achieving the appropriate balance between simplicity and complexity in organizational models as AI integration progresses.